universityofsussex-rc/Workshops/exercises/basic/Exercise1/README.md

 ## Summary

+ You should now have an understanding of:

+  - Accessing the HPC via SSH
+  - Basic Bash Commands For:
+    - Navigation and Listing
+    - Creation and Deleting
+    - Manipulation and Extraction
+  - Use of Vim for file editing
+  - Creation of executable scripts
+  - Loops

 This exercise is now complete but you have one more task to do.

-Using all your knowledge gained so far - you will need to use `man` to examine the copy command `cp` and look at recurssive flags.
-Once you have done this - you need to copy the directory `/mnt/lustre/its/Workshops/RC-Workshops/` to your lustre user directory.
+Using all your knowledge gained so far - you will need to use `man` to examine the copy command `cp` and look at recursive flags.

+Once you have done this - you need to copy the directory ``/mnt/lustre/its/Workshops/RC-Workshops/`` to your ``$HOME`` directory.

+This is a copy of this Workshop repo.